Lucifer-0217/USELESS-AI/README.md

 ```

-### Explanation:
+### Explanation of Changes:
-- **Overview**: Provides a summary of what the assistant does.
-- **Features**: Lists the capabilities of the voice assistant.
-- **Installation**: Describes the steps to set up the assistant, including installing dependencies.
-- **Usage**: Gives examples of commands and interactions.
-Technologies Used**: Lists the libraries and technologies that power the assistant.
-Future Improvements**: Highlights potential future enhancements.
-Contact: Provides a way to get in touch with the creator.
+- **Basic Coding Abilities**: Added a section under features that explains how the assistant can generate simple code snippets and handle coding queries.
+- **Usage Section**: Added examples of how users can interact with the AI to generate basic Python code.